No-Bake Oatmeal Raisin Cookie Dough Bites

-These raw vegan oatmeal raisin cookie dough bites are like an oatmeal raisin cookie but no-bake and easy to make in minutes.
+These no-bake oatmeal raisin cookie dough bites are like an oatmeal raisin cookie and are easy to make in minutes with just 6 simple ingredients.

 A number of no-bake cookie dough balls with raisins on a plate.

-• travel well – perfect for hiking, camping, lunch boxes, and road trips
+• Good for hiking, camping, lunch boxes and road trips.

 Oats, almond butter and dates in a food processor.